 Determined to reach the women’s elite World Surfing Tour, 17-year-old Sally became the youngest and fasted to qualify for the tour after winning the 2008 World Surf League Qualifying Series in her first five events.
 Sally finished her rookie tour season in 5th place and in 2011 won her first ASP World Tour event.
 Since then she has gone on to win one, or more, World Tour events in each year.

-Two-time world champion rower, Spencer Turrin, is a dual Olympian having had made his Olympic debut at Rio 2016 and will represent Australia again at the Tokyo Olympic Games where he became an Olympic champion with his men’s coxless four team.
+Two-time world champion rower, Spencer Turrin, is a dual Olympian having had made his Olympic debut at Rio 2016 and once again representing Australia at the Tokyo Olympic Games where he became an Olympic champion with his men’s coxless four team.

 Rower Sam Hardy is a world championship bronze medallist and is set to make his Olympic debut at the Tokyo 2020 Games where he will compete in the men’s pair.